Job title: Valens Labs Intern

 - Presently working toward, or recently obtained, a Bachelor’s Degree from an accredited university.

 - Experience with qualitative coding and/or social network analysis.

-- The ability to conduct research in a foreign language is a plus, but not required.
+- The ability to conduct research in Spanish is strongly preferred.

 Required Application Materials:

 - Cover letter.
-Note: Please include any qualitative coding experience in your cover letter.
+Note: Please highlight any qualitative coding experience in your cover letter.